Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   B+ Tree Properties

-A B+Treeis an M-way search tree with the following properties:
+A B+Tree is an M-way search tree with the following properties:

 - It is perfectly balanced (i.e., every leaf node is at the same depth in the tree)